abhishek47kashyap/abhishek47kashyap.github.io/_pages/about.md

 Hello, I'm a **robotics software engineer** based in Tokyo employed at [Molcure Inc.](https://molcure.com/), a bio-tech company that builds its own robots to automate experiments that can speed up drug-discovery experiments.

-My specific responsibilities include being the primary developer of the **Robot Operation System (ROS)** layer of the tech-stack and adding new features to the existing **firmware**.
+My specific responsibilities include being the primary developer of the **Robot Operating System (ROS)** layer of the tech-stack and adding new features to the existing **firmware**.

 I completed my **Master's in Robotics** from Worcester Polytechnic Institute in 2018 and shortly after moved to Japan.